List Of Classes

 Allowed Pistols and Modifications

+You may have up to two firearms on your permit.
 The firearm must be a handgun that is registered to the student in the state of California.
 “AR Pistol” platforms and similar handgun styles are prohibited.
 The handgun must be capable of being concealed upon a person or within a reasonably sized bag/purse.
 There are no caliber restrictions.
 Adjusting the trigger pull or adding laser sights is prohibited.

 Range Qualification